sarkershantonu/sarkershantonu.github.io/_posts/2013/2013-08-12-java-javac-javadoc.md

 (A dot will create a child folder. i.e. If a qualified class name = com.package.MyClass , then the my class will be com/package/MyClass.java file. and byte code will be com/package/MyClass.class).

 Java command puts the user class path string in the **java.class.path** system property. where
-- The default  **.**, means that user class files are all the class files in the current directory (or under it, if in a package).
+- The default DOT(**.**) means that user class files are all the class files in the current directory (or under it, if in a package).
 - The value of the **CLASSPATH** environment variable, which overrides the default value.
 - The value of the **-cp** or **-classpath** option overrides both the default value and the CLASSPATH value.
 - The JAR is specified by **-jar** option, which overrides all other values.
-If this option is used, all user classes must come from the **specified archive**.
+If this option is used, all user classes must come from the specified **archive**.

 If , classes are in a JAR file, java command gets class list from manifest (I will provide a separate post for JAR file specification)In general, classes referenced by a
 - The JAR files in the JAR-class-path are searched after any earlier class path entries, and before any entries that appear later in the class path.